In this article, I will show you the steps to create a VPC peering connection same region in AWS environment in same region.

 12- Click Add route.

-15- Click on Add button again type 10.0.0.0/24.
+15- Click on the Add button again and type 10.0.0.0/24.

-Under Target select peering connection
+Under Target, select peering connection

 16- Select peering VPC1-VPC2 and then click save routes.